clementsallan/check_linux_updates/README.md

  * No capability to select authentication scheme at this point.
      * You will need to enter a password for each host when password-less sudo is not configured.
+ * Private key handling is very immature at this point.
- * Not tested on venv.
+ * Not tested with venv or any other nice mechanism.

 # Preparation